 Co-browsing and video-chatting

 One of the benefits of chat is that you can immediately let your customer know if you need more information.
 A great way to do this is by expanding to other forms of media within the chat.
 Co-browsing allows agents to view the customer’s screen as they see it.
-Video chatting allows customers and agents to see each other’s face, and hear each other’s voice, which can make for a more engaging conversation.
+Video chatting allows customers and agents to see each other’s faces, and hear each other’s voices, which can make for a more engaging conversation.
 Both co-browsing and video chatting let your team minimize customer effort by cutting right to the chase.

 As much as possible, offer options in tandem with direct chat to boost your KPIs.

 Customers that receive immediate service are more satisfied than those who don’t.
 Here are a few customer service scripts that your team can keep in their back pocket to get the ball rolling on co-browsing and video chat when they come up:

 - I think it might be easier if we could co-browse to address your issue.
 We’ll need to access your screen.
 Is that alright?

 - Do you mind if we start a co-browsing session so I can help you with this process?

 - I’m not able to reproduce the issue that you’re describing.
 Would you be comfortable with having a video chat conversation?

 - Hmmm…I’m having some trouble diagnosing this issue.
 I think hopping on a video call would help us get to the bottom of this more quickly.
 Does that sound okay?

 - We have a pretty neat tool that would help with this.
 Would you mind hopping on a video call with me, quickly?